 Voting Absentee in the Hospital

 If you are in the hospital and unable to go to the polling place on Election Day, you may receive an absentee ballot by appointing an agent to deliver and return your completed ballot.
-The voter and assigned agent need to sign the Absentee Ballot Request Form.
+The voter and assigned agent need to sign the Absentee Ballot Request Form (Fillable PDF).
 The agent information is listed on line 7 of the request form.
 The agent needs to bring the hospitalized voter's photo ID to the Clerk's Office when dropping off the form.

 This option is available up to seven (7) days before Election Day.